tidal-music/eslint-config-tidal/README.md

 ```
 (which will also cache results, so re-runs are faster)

 This depends on your `package.json` including `"type": "module"`.
 If that is not possible, you can work around that by renaming your `eslint.config.js` to: `eslint.config.mjs` and launching it like this instead: `ESLINT_USE_FLAT_CONFIG=true eslint . --config eslint.config.mjs`.
+This means you will need to update any scripts that use `eslint` to be called this way though, like `lint-staged` and IDE integration (currently not possible for Webstorm: https://youtrack.jetbrains.com/issue/WEB-61117).

 ### VSCode setup